Naman-1608/Naman-1608/README.md

-# Hi, I'm cxyfreedom
+# Hi, I'm Naman

-A senior backend developer from China, based in Shanghai.
-I regulary write articles on Obsidian.
+A Data Engineer and Frontend Developer, based in Delhi,India.
+I regulary write articles on Medium.

 ## About Me